sinclairzx81/typebox/readme.md

 ### Reference Types

 Reference Types can be used to reduce duplication when composing large schemas.
 TypeBox provides support for referencing with the `Type.Box(...)` and `Type.Ref(...)` functions.
 The `Type.Box(...)` function is used to create a `namespace` for a set of common related types and the `Type.Ref(...)` function enables referencing types in the `namespace`.
+A box must specify an `$id` parameter to allow external types to reference it.
 The following shows a set of common math types contained within a box, and a vertex structure that references those types.

 ```typescript
 const Math3D = Type.Box({                     //  const Math3D = {